applyikfwork/Vibo/docs/SETUP_INSTRUCTIONS.md

     npm install
     ```
 2.  **Configure Environment:**
     - Create the `.env.local` file as described above and fill in your keys.
+Make sure to use the Base64 encoded key for `FIREBASE_PRIVATE_KEY`.
 3.  **Run Development Server:**
     ```bash
     npm run dev